NFLSTY/MoneySystem/README.md

 # Money System
-A simple yet complicated C++ program to implement different kind of operations
+A simple yet complicated C++ program to implement different kind of operations, formed into a money system program